 the mini-grant program

-The Board selects Mini-Grant recipients through a rigorous application process.
-Applications are considered with reference to the CFM Foundation's mission - to create opportunities for under-resourced kids - by supporting various academic and athletic programs.
+The Board selects recipients based on a rigorous application process.
+Applications are considered with reference to the CFM Foundation's mission - to create opportunities for under-resourced kids, by supporting various academic and athletic programs.

-The CFM Foundation will grant up to $500 to selected recipients.
+The CFM Foundation awards up to $500 to selected recipients.

 Education: Initiatives at the primary, secondary, and post-secondary levels that raise the aspirations of students in the community and/or support early literacy, as well as initiatives that support the education process.

 Youth Programs: Programs that assist in improving the quality of life for children in the community or programs that foster education, learning, and leadership, as well as build early literacy skills